galaxyproject/galaxy-hub/src/galaxy-updates/2015-03/index.md

 ## CloudMan and blend4j

-New versions [CloudMan](/src/galaxy-updates/2014-09/index.md#august-2014-cloudman-release), and [blend4j](/src/galaxy-updates/2014-09/index.md#blend4j-011-release) were released in August.
+New versions of [CloudMan](/src/galaxy-updates/2014-09/index.md#august-2014-cloudman-release), and [blend4j](/src/galaxy-updates/2014-09/index.md#blend4j-011-release) were released in August.

 ----